Admissions requirements for graduate students

 Use the online application for fall admission to the UW-Madison Graduate School.
 Please note: Current UW-Madison students will need to create a user name and password; your current NetID and password will not grant access.
 Major codes for La Follette School programs are 837 for the Master of Public Affairs and 577 for the Master of International Public Affairs.
 Applicants may apply to a total of three programs with one application.

-2. Include a resume in the online application
+3. Include a resume in the online application.

-The statement of purpose provides you the opportunity to demonstrate your motivation to pursue a Master of Public Affairs (MPA) or Master of International Public Affairs (MIPA) degree and your commitment to a career dedicated to public service.
-Reflect on the experiences shaping your decision to apply and how a degree from the La Follette School of Public Affairs will help you make progress toward your personal and/or professional goals.
-You also can use this opportunity to share what or how you will contribute to the diversity of the La Follette School community.
-The essay, no more than two double-spaced pages, should be uploaded to the online application.
+The statement of purpose provides you with the opportunity to demonstrate your motivation to pursue a Master of Public Affairs (MPA) or Master of International Public Affairs (MIPA) degree and your commitment to a career dedicated to public service.
+Your clear and concise narrative need not reiterate information we can gather from your transcripts and resume.
+This statement should be uploaded to the online application.
+In 250 words or less (1 page double spaced), respond to the questions below:

 If you have faced unusual or extenuating circumstances that may impact your application to the La Follette School, you may choose to describe how they have impacted your academic record on a separate page but in the same document as your statement of purpose.
-You can also use this area to address any gaps in your application, i.e., you do not have grades for all of the prerequisites yet because you are planning to complete one of them in the spring semester after you’ve submitted your application.
+You can also use this area to address any gaps in your application, i.e., you do not have grades for all the prerequisites yet because you are planning to complete one of them in the spring semester after you’ve submitted your application.
 This section should not exceed 150 words.
-It will not negatively impact your application whether you include this section or not.
+It will not negatively impact your application if you do not include this section on extenuating circumstances.

-The admissions committee prefers at least two references from previous professors who can speak to your potential as a graduate student.
-The additional reference can be from an employer, volunteer supervisor, PI, etc. Personal references from family or friends should be avoided.
+The admissions committee prefers at least one letter of recommendation from a previous professor who can speak to your potential as a graduate student.
+The additional letter of recommendation can be from an employer, volunteer supervisor, etc. Personal references from family or friends should be avoided.
 Recommenders will receive an email from UW-Madison after you enter their name and email address into the online application and they should submit letters electronically by following the directions in the email.
 Applicants are responsible for checking the status of requested letters through the application portal and reaching out to letter writers if needed.
 Letters must be received by January 1 in order to you to be considered for priority admission and funding.

-Applicants must submit undergraduate transcripts in pdf format as part of the graduate school application.
+Applicants must submit undergraduate transcripts as part of the graduate school application.
 Unofficial transcripts are acceptable.
-If you are accepted to the La Follette School and decide to attend, you will then be required to submit official transcripts to the UW-Madison Graduate School.
-However, to be considered for priority admission and funding, you only need to provide unofficial transcripts by January 1.
-Applicants must submit undergraduate transcripts in pdf format as part of the graduate school application.
-Unofficial transcripts are acceptable.
-If the La Follette School recommends you for admission, and you decide to enroll, you will then be required to submit official transcripts to the UW-Madison Graduate School.
+If the La Follette School recommends you for admission and you decide to enroll, you will then be required to submit official transcripts to the UW-Madison Graduate School.
 However, to be considered for priority admission and funding, you only need to provide unofficial transcripts by January 1.

 Submission of GRE scores is optional.
 If you believe your GRE scores are a fair representation of your ability and potential, you can choose to share GRE scores as part of your application.
 Applications with and without GRE scores will be treated equally.
 If you have questions, please email La Follette School Admissions at admissions@lafollette.wisc.edu.
 Note that for applicants who do submit GRE scores, we do not utilize a strict GRE cut-off.
 If you take the computer-delivered GRE General Test, your official scores will be available in your ETS Account and sent to the institutions you designated approximately 10–15 days after your test date.
 If you take the paper-delivered test, your official scores will be available in your ETS Account and sent to the institutions you designated within five weeks after your test date.
 The UW–Madison institution code is 1846.
 Tests should be completed by mid-November to ensure scores are received by January 1.